Whale and Dolphin Watching Tenerife - Whale Seasons Guide and Packing List

 Pico del Teide is covered in snow in the late winter.
 My Teide Hiking Guide

-The winter is a pleasant time in Tenerife, with day temps ranging between 22-25°C. The sun is intense, especially on the sea.
+The winter is a pleasant time in Tenerife, with day temps between 22-25°C. The sun is intense, especially on the sea.
 A hat, sunscreen, and a wind jacket are essential.
 It is frequently windy, which causes a higher swell.
-If you struggle with motion sickness, don’t eat too much before the trip.
+If you struggle with motion sickness, don’t overeat before the trip.

 The spray of a sperm whale

-I took this picture a couple of years ago, not on my last trip in 2022.
+I took this picture a few years ago, not on my last trip in 2023.

 Puerto Colon Harbour and Teide in the back.